k8sstormcenter/honeycluster/README.md

-### 2 Setup a Honeycluster (kind = local , RKE2 = cluster)
+### 2 Setup a Honeycluster
-First, please note, that we prepared some local explorative scenarios for which we use `kind`.
+First, please note, that we are preparing some local explorative scenarios for which we use `kind` (see feature-branches for now).
 You will need to have certmanager installed and in case of `kind` you can achieve this by:

 ```bash
 make cluster-up